German stocks - Factors to watch on January 14

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-FRANKFURT Jan 14 The DAX top-30 index looked set to open 0.3 percent higher on Monday, according to premarket data from brokerage Lang & Schwarz at 0715 GMT.
+FRANKFURT Jan 14 The DAX top-30 index looked set to open 0.8 percent lower on Tuesday, according to premarket data from brokerage Lang & Schwarz at 0706 GMT.

 The following are some of the factors that may move German stocks: